markohantula/evidos.github.io/_posts/2016-04-21-howto-create-a-transaction-with-fillable-pdf-fields.markdown

 --------------|-------------
 Content-Type  | application/pdf
-transactionId | id from the transaction as returned by Create a transaction filedId       | A unique id to be created at your side to identity the document.
-Should be the same id as the one you provided for the file meta data.
+transactionId | id from the transaction as returned by Create a transaction fileId        | A unique id to be created at your side to identity the document.
+Should be the same id as the one you provided for the file metadata.

 Example